Last Updated on by

 Choosing between the Oregon and the Montana is a little more difficult once you get into the 600 and 700 models.
 Previously Garmin only had GPS and GLONASS navigation in the Oregon, but in the 600 Montana series you’ll see that all of them now have both as well.

-As far as TOPO maps and camera quality, they’re identical.
+As far as TOPO maps, internal memory, and camera quality, they’re identical.
 You can get the same maps and the same 8MP camera on either the Oregon or the Montana.
 Both cameras take quality pictures and automatically geotag them.

 Where the start to differ is with app compatibility and size.
 The Oregon line has expanded wireless compatibility compared to the Montana.
-The Oregon will also sync to Bluetooth and allow you to get smart notifications right to your phone.
+The Oregon will also sync to Bluetooth and allow you to get smart notifications right to your smartphone with an app.
 Similarly, you’ll see notifications and call alerts on your GPS display.

-If you’re fairly tech-savvy and enjoy getting maximum use out of these types of devices, the Oregon is a great line to purchase from.
-If you aren’t a huge fan of wireless connectivity and you just want a tough device you don’t need to worry about if you accidentally drop it, the Montana line is a better choice to help you with location.
+If you’re fairly tech-savvy and enjoy getting maximum use out of these types of GPS devices, the Oregon is a great line to purchase from.
+If you aren’t a huge fan of wireless connectivity and you just want a tough easy device you don’t need to worry about if you accidentally drop it, the Montana line is a better choice to help you with location.